jundalisay/superbnetlify/content/en/research/bohr/quantum/part-1/section-2.md

-we confine ourselves to systems of one degree of freedom, it will be seen that systems in which the motion is of rotating type, i. e. where the particle during a period passes only once through every point of its orbit, cannot be formed in a 21 continuous manner from a linear harmonic vibrator without passing through singular states in which the period becomes infinite long and the result becomes ambiguous.
+we confine ourselves to systems of one degree of freedom, it will be seen that systems in which the motion is of rotating type, i. e. where the particle during a period passes only once through every point of its orbit, cannot be formed in a

+continuous manner from a linear harmonic vibrator without passing through singular states in which the period becomes infinite long and the result becomes ambiguous.

 We shall not here enter more closely on this difficulty which has been pointed out by Ehrenfest, because it disappears when we consider systems of several degrees of freedom, where we shall see that a simple generalisation of (10) holds for any system for which every motion is periodic.

 As regards the application of (9) to statistical problems it was assumed in Planck’s theory that the different states of the vibrator corresponding to different values of n are a-priori equally probable, and this assumption was strongly supported by the agreement obtained on this basis with the measurements of the specific heat of solids at low temperatures.

-Now it follows from the considerations of Ehrenfest, mentioned in the former section, that the a-priori probability of a given stationary state is not changed by a continuous transformation, and we shall therefore expect that for any system of one degree of freedom the different states corresponding to different entire values of n in (10) are a-priori equally probable.
+It follows from the considerations of Ehrenfest, mentioned in the former section, that the a-priori probability of a given stationary state is not changed by a continuous transformation, and we shall therefore expect that for any system of one degree of freedom the different states corresponding to different entire values of n in (10) are a-priori equally probable.

 As pointed out by Planck in connection with the application of (9), it is simply seen that statistical considerations, based on the assumption of equal probability for the different states given by (10), will show the necessary relation to considerations of ordinary statistical mechanics in the limit where the latter theory has been found to give results in agreement with experiments.

-Let the configuration 22 and motion of a mechanical system be characterised by s independent variables q1, . . . , qs and corresponding momenta p1, . . . , ps and let the state of the system be represented in a 2s-dimensional phase-space by a point with coordinates q1, . . . , qs, p1, . . . , ps.
-Then, according to ordinary statistical mechanics, the probability for this point to lie within a small element in the phase-space is independent of the position and shape of this element and simply proportional to its volume, defined in the usual way by δW =
+Let the configuration and motion of a mechanical system be characterised by s independent variables q1, . . . , qs and corresponding momenta p1, . . . , ps and let the state of the system be represented in a 2s-dimensional phase-space by a point with coordinates q1, . . . , qs, p1, . . . , ps.
+Then, according to ordinary statistical mechanics, the probability for this point to lie within a small element in the phase-space is independent of the position and shape of this element and simply proportional to its volume, defined in the usual way by δW = Z dq1 . . . dqs dp1 . . . dps.
-Z
-dq1 . . . dqs dp1 . . . dps.
 (11)

 In the quantum theory, however, these considerations cannot be directly applied, since the point representing the state of a system cannot be displaced continuously in the 2sdimensional phase-space, but can lie only on certain surfaces of lower dimensions in this space.

 For systems of one degree of freedom the phase-space is a two-dimensional surface, and the points representing the states of some system given by (10) will be situated on closed curves on this surface.
 Now, in general, the motion will differ considerably for any two states corresponding to successive entire values of n in (10), and a simple general connection between the quantum theory and ordinary statistical mechanics is therefore out of question.
-In the limit, however, where n is large, the motions in successive states will only differ very little from each other, and it would therefore make little difference whether the points representing the systems are distributed 23 continuously on the phase-surface or situated only on the curves corresponding to (10), provided the number of systems which in the first case are situated between two such curves is equal to the number which in the second case lies on one of these curves.
+In the limit, however, where n is large, the motions in successive states will only differ very little from each other, and it would therefore make little difference whether the points representing the systems are distributed continuously on the phase-surface or situated only on the curves corresponding to (10), provided the number of systems which in the first case are situated between two such curves is equal to the number which in the second case lies on one of these curves.
 But it will be seen that this condition is